 Once the broth is ready and Spanish rice is added, the chef will stir one final time and let all the juices absorb into the rice.
 In the meantime, the team adds fresh river prawns and mussels.
 Once the stock has been absorbed by the rice and the seafood is cooked, the paella is ready to serve.
 This whole process is done with plenty of entertainment by the photogenic chef Fernando.
 A delicious plate of fresh seafood and tender chicken drumstick paella will cost you 160 THB.

 Note: Visiting Bangkok's bustling markets is one of the top things to do in the capital.
 The wide variety of food, live music, bars, art, merchandise and souvenirs attracts crowds of locals and tourists.
-Chatuchak is Bangkok's most popular market, but Ratchada and Srinakarin are also well worth the visit.
+This makes it the busiest market in Bangkok.
+Alternatives are Ratchada and Srinakarin or check our article about the best night markets in Bangkok.

 Viva 8 - Chatuchak Paella